USCIS processing times —

 by form, by strategy.

 How long USCIS takes to adjudicate your petition — and where premium processing can compress months into days.
-This is the first clock; consular interview waits are the second.
+It's the petition stage; for applicants abroad, a consular interview can follow.

 Data source